Sylius/LegacyShopBridgePlugin/README.md

             - { path: '^/', stop: true }
 ```

-### 3. Configure Order Controllers
+### 3. Configure Controllers

-Configure the Sylius order controllers to use the legacy bridge functionality:
+Configure the Sylius controllers to use the legacy bridge functionality:

-**Option A: If you have NOT overridden Order/OrderItem controllers in your project**
+**Option A: If you have NOT overridden the following controllers in your project**

 Add the following to your `config/packages/_sylius.yaml`: